gistairc/MUSIC4P3/README.md

 $ unzip MUSIC4P3data_hdf.zip
 ```

-Schematic of the directory configuration in the unzipped files is as follows:
+The directory configuration in the unzipped folder:
 ```
 ./resource/
 train/